itrTie/nhd/readme.md

 ---

+## Git Basics
+### Read this if you want to suggest an edit.
+At the top part of the repository page, below the navigation bar, there are 3 buttons on the right.

+**Watch**

+Watch lets you be notified of updates on the repository.

+Watch means you only get notified for @mentions and when participating.

+Unwatch means you always get notified or you have selected custom settings.

+Unignore means you never get any notifications for that repository.

+**Star**

+Starring a repository is like liking a YouTube video, it shows your appreciation for it and you can keep it in an organised place.

+**Fork**

+This clones the repository to your account, where you can suggest changes.

+---

 ## What is National History Day?
 National History Day is a regional competition which is definitely not about history.
 Participants have to make a documentary, website, paper, exhibit, or website.